Slovenia in the Eurovision Song Contest 2012: Results summary

-Round 1

-The 32 contestants competed in the first round of Misija Evrovizija over four shows, with 8 contestants in each.
-4 contestants from each advanced in the competition as two were saved by the public vote and the other two were saved by the judges.

-Round 2

-The remaining 16 contestants competed in the second round of Misija Evrovizija over two shows, with 8 contestants in each.
-4 contestants advanced in the competition as two were saved by the public vote and the other two were saved by the judges.

-Round 3

-The remaining 8 contestants competed in the third round of Misija Evrovizija over four elimination shows.
-The judges selected 2 contestants up for eviction, with one being saved by the public vote.
-Due to the Slovenian parliamentary election on 4 December 2011, the tenth show was postponed to 11 December 2011.
+Shows

+Elimination shows

+The ten elimination shows of Misija Evrovizija took place between 2 October 2011 and 11 December 2011.
+In each of the first sixth shows, the contestants first faced a public televote where the top two proceeded in the competition.
+An additional two qualifiers were then selected by the judges out of the remaining contestants.
+In each of the seventh to tenth shows, the judges selected two contestants up for eviction, with one of them being saved by a public televote.

 Semi-final

-The remaining four contestants competed in the semi-final of Misija Evrovizija.
-A public vote selected two contestants up for eviction, with one being saved by the judges.
+The semi-final of Misija Evrovizija took place on 18 December 2011.
+A public televote selected two contestants up for eviction, with one of them being saved by the judges.

 Final

-The remaining three contestants competed in the final of Misija Evrovizija.
-Two were selected to compete in Misija EMA 2012.
-A public vote selected the first finalist and the judges selected the other finalist.
+The final of Misija Evrovizija took place on 8 January 2012.
+The remaining three contestants first faced a public televote where one proceeded to Misija EMA 2012.
+An additional qualifier was ten selected by the judges out of the remaining two contestants.

 Misija 2012

-Misija 2012 aired on 31 December 2011 for the New Year of Misija Evrovizija.
+Misija 2012 aired on 31 December 2011.
 The top eight contestants of Misija Evrovizija and former EMA contestants performed during the show.

 Misija EMA 2012

-Misija EMA 2012 was the 17th edition of the Slovenian national final format Evrovizijska Melodija (EMA).
-The competition was used by RTV Slovenija as the second phase of the Slovenian national final to select their entry for the Eurovision Song Contest 2012.
-The competition was broadcast on TV SLO1 and online via the broadcaster's website rtvslo.si and the official Eurovision Song Contest website eurovision.tv.
+Misija EMA 2012 was second phase of the 17th edition of the Slovenian national final format Evrovizijska Melodija (EMA), used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2012.
+The competition took place at the RTV Slovenija Studio 1 in Ljubljana, hosted by Klemen Slakonja and 2011 Slovenian Eurovision entrant Maja Keuc and was broadcast on TV SLO 1, Radio Val 202, Radio Maribor and online via the broadcaster's website rtvslo.si as well as the official Eurovision Song Contest website eurovision.tv.

 Format

-Three songs performed by each of the two Misija Evrovizija finalists, Eva Boto and Eva and Nika Prusnik, competed in a televised show where the winner was selected over two rounds of voting.
-In the first round, the points from a three-member expert jury and public televoting selected one finalist out of the three competing songs per artist to proceed to a superfinal.
-Both the expert jury and the televote awarded 1, 3 and 5 points to their top three songs performed by each artist with the top two being determined by the songs that receive the highest scores when the jury and public votes are combined.
-Ties were broken by giving priority to the song that achieved a higher number of scores from the jury.
+The two qualifiers of Misija Evrovizija, Eva Boto and Eva and Nika Prusnik, competed in a televised show where they each performed three potential Eurovision songs and the winner was selected over two rounds of voting.
+In the first round, the 50/50 combination of points from a four-member expert jury and a public televote selected one song per artist to proceed to a superfinal.
+For each artist, the expert jury and the televote each assigned scores as follows: 1, 3 and 5, with the results being determined when the votes were combined.
+Ties were broken by giving priority to the song that achieved the highest score from the jury.
 In the superfinal, public televoting exclusively determined the winner.
-In case of technical problems with the televote, the jury would have voted to determine the winner in a similar process as in the first round of the competition.
+In case of technical problems with the televote, the jury would have voted to determine the winner by having each juror indicating their preferred song.